David-mwendwa/trivia-game/README.md

 # 🇰🇪 Kenya Trivia Challenge

 Jambo!
 A fun and interactive trivia game built with React and Vite!
 Test your knowledge about Kenya across multiple categories including Geography, History, Culture, Wildlife, Sports, and Economy.
+Now with enhanced mobile experience and advanced scoring system!

 ## 🌐 Live Demo